Saturday, February 27, 2021

 “Who’s A’Dora?”
 Katie called up the stairs.

 “Work today, please,” Madison begged the Apple computer.
 Internet reliability in rural Vermont was fair at best, so praying to the sleek silver machine with a black screen was commonplace.
 Madison’s right index finger slid over the built-in mouse pad, Madison clicked on the Google Chrome icon and then typed “Hualapai” on the search field.
-What came up caused his dimpled cheeks to smile broadly.
+What came up caused Madison's dimpled cheeks to smile broadly.
 “Yes!”
 Madison cheered.

 There on the screen was Eagle Point—the rock formations on the cliffs of the west rim of the Grand Canyon in Arizona.
 I was really there, Madison thought.
 Scrolling down the screen, Madison saw pictures of a river winding through the Grand Canyon.
 “That’s Hakataya!”
 Madison said out loud to an empty room, except that on this webpage, it was called the Colorado River.